 - The first area is to do what you are good at.
 Apply your strengths daily and improve them.
-Someone is creative, someone systematic.
+Someone is creative, someone else is systematic.
 Someone tech-smart, or good with people.
-Knowing your strengths and be able to recognize them is crucial from IKIGAI's point of view.
+Knowing your strengths and being able to recognize them is crucial in finding IKIGAI.

 - The second part is to do what you like, what brings you positive emotions.
-You might like squash, and someone else running, whatever makes you happy.
+You might like squash, and someone else running.
 Maybe you know the famous proverb that the path can be the destination.
-This part of IKIGAI is about finding what psychology defines as the state of flow, finding happiness in the process.
+This part of IKIGAI is about finding what psychology defines as the state of flow, finding happiness in process.

 - The third part is the most important.
 It is about finding what the world needs - doing something that helps others and is useful for the society.
 It doesn't have to be only big things, but it's even the small ones that count.
 For example, Okinawa has exceptionally kind shop assistants because they take their job as a service to others and are proud of it.

-- And the fourth part of IKIGAI is the part that earns you living.
-Enough money to cover the primary needs of yourself and your family.
+- And the fourth part of IKIGAI is the part that earns you a living.
+Enough money to cover the primary needs for \ yourself and your family.
 So money is important, but only to a certain extent.

-Together these four areas form the IKIGAI and people who manage to find it live much longer.
-One explanation is that people with IKIGAI have more life satisfaction, better relationships, less stress, and the stress hormone cortisol our silent killer.
+Together these four areas form IKIGAI and people who manage to find it live much longer.
+One explanation is that people with IKIGAI have more life satisfaction, better relationships, less stress, and less of the stress hormone cortisol our silent killer.